 If you are looking to trade options and cryptos more than stocks and ETFs, Robinhood may be a better choice.
 It has commission-free options capabilities compared to Schwab’s contract-based fee system.
 Schwab has many retirement accounts and valuable robo-advising.
 This could make it your best bet if you want to save for the future and have an automated portfolio.

 Most importantly, it is about where you see yourself fitting in.
-Both online brokers offer many different bells and whistles, but each have their own specialties.
+Both online brokers offer many different bells and whistles, but each has their own specialties.
 Take a close look at both areas of expertise and make a smart decision about what suits you.
 Then, take action!

 I hope this article brought you up to speed on the key differences between these popular brokerages!
 If you have any questions regarding Robinhood or Charles Schwab please feel free to leave a comment on this post.